qt-labs/vscodeext/Development.md

 ## Pre-Commit

-Before every commit, `npm run ci-lint:all` should be run.
+Before every commit, run `npm run ci-lint:all`

 ## Package

-- To generate installable packages, run `npm run package:all`.
-This will generate `.vsix` files in the each extension's `out` directory.
+- To generate installable packages, run `npm run package:all` to generate `.vsix` files in each extension's `out` directory.
-- Also `npm run package:<extension_name>` can be used to generate the package for a specific extension.
+- Also, you can run `npm run package:<extension_name>` to generate the package for a specific extension.

 ## Install

-- To install all the extensions, run `npm run install:all` or `npm run install:<extension_name>` to install a specific extension.
+- To install all extensions, run `npm run install:all`
+- To install a particular extension, run `npm run install:<extension_name>`

 ## Dependencies